East Kent Hospitals University NHS Foundation Trust: Performance

 In October 2017 after months of very poor performance against the A&E four hour target it was clearly the worst performing trust in England on A&E in 2017–18, with around 30%t of patients waiting over four hours.
 The chair of the trust, Nikki Cole, resigned and was replaced by Peter Carter.
 In 2017–18 East Kent Hospitals saw 74.3% of A&E patients within four hours.

 In August 2018 it announced that planned orthopaedic operations would be moved from the William Harvey Hospital to the Kent and Canterbury Hospital in an attempt to avoid cancellations.

 In 2018 it had 214 estates and facilities related incidents.
 It runs more than 100 buildings, some of which date back to the 1930s, and appealed for £34 million in emergency capital funding in January 2019.

+In September 2018, SERCO were sacked as the facilities provider for the Trust.
+They were replaced by 2gether Support Solutions, a brand new company, wholly owned by the Trust.
+2Gether were given a 25 year contract and a loan of £100 million from the Trust.
+The deal was signed off by the then CEO Susan Acott and the then Chairman Steven Smith.

 The trust commissioned 28 beds from a residential home, Ami Lodge in Deal, Kent, to support patients medically fit to leave hospital but not able to return to their own home.
 It was forced to abandon the scheme when the Care Quality Commission rated the home "inadequate" in November 2018.

+Maternity deaths and Kirkup report

 In January 2020, the inquest of baby Harry Richford revealed that he had died due to 7 gross failings which, the coroner said, amounted to neglect.
 This led to a public inquiry led by Dr Bill Kirkup.
 Well over 200 families came forward to have their own maternity cases examined by the inquiry.

 In 2020 the BBC found 7 cases of babies either stillborn or who died shortly after birth since 2016, these cases should have been prevented with better care.
 The Royal College of Obstetricians and Gynaecologists found in 2015, consultants, failing to do labour ward rounds, failing to review women, make care plans or attend out of hours when asked, consultants, rarely did CTG training, and reportedly were, "doing their own thing rather than follow guidelines" Staff alleged at the review, the board did not consider maternity services a priority and no action would be taken over concerns raised.
 In 2014 the trust was put into special measures after Care Quality Commission rated its care, including maternity care inadequate.
 Since then the CQC rated it as requiring improvement.

 From 2016 to 2019 the trust had to close one of its two maternity units, which are nearly 40 miles apart, to new births 111 times.
 At least 120 women in labour were diverted.
 Although it is not unusual for maternity units close or divert for short periods these closures were unusually frequent.